Asthegor/DinaCSharp/README.md

 # DinaFramework (English)

-DinaFramework is a framework built on top of [MonoGame](https://github.com/MonoGame/MonoGame), designed to simplify the creation of cross-platform games in C#.
+DinaCSharp is a custom game engine built on top of [MonoGame](https://github.com/MonoGame/MonoGame), designed to simplify the creation of cross-platform games in C#.

 ## Features